Our Season of Creation

 The structure of matrilineal kinship systems implies that, relative to patrilineal kinship systems, women have greater support from their own kin groups and husbands have less authority over their wives.
 1

-Sara Lowes tested the hypothesis that matrilineal kinship systems reduce spousal cooperation and found that men and women from matrilineal ethnic groups cooperate less with their spouses in a lab experiment.
+Sara Lowes tested the hypothesis that matrilineal kinship systems reduce spousal cooperation.
+She found that men and women from matrilineal ethnic groups cooperate less with their spouses in a lab experiment.
 However she also found that matrilineal kinship has important benefits for the well-being of women and children.
-The children of matrilineal women are healthier and better educated, and matrilineal women experience less domestic violence and greater autonomy.

 This patriarchal strategy can be demonstrated in other countries besides Egypt.
 The Achaean invader Menelaus married Helen, a kidnapped heiress, because without her he had no right to be king.
 That’s why Helen’s rescue by Paris led to the Trojan War 2.